Submatrices with the best-bounded inverses: revisiting the hypothesis: Proof for

 However, analysis of the function $\sin^2x' + \sin^2y' + \sin^2z'$ inside the triangle $x' + y' + z' = \pi/2, \, 0 \leq x', y', z' \leq \pi/2$ shows that it attains its maximum on the boundary, where it is identically equal to $1$.
 Therefore, we have got a contradiction.

-Now, the assumption that at least one of the parameters $X, Y, Z$ is strictly less than $1$ makes at least one of the inequalities of the system \eqref{eq:3} strict, which makes this system inconsistent.
+Now, the assumption that at least one of the parameters $X, Y, Z$ is strictly less than $1$ makes at least one of the inequalities \eqref{eq:3} strict, which makes this system inconsistent.
 The whole proof is complete.

-Solving the system \eqref{eq:1} for $X = Y = Z = 1$, it is possible to construct matrices (subspaces, in terms of Formulation \ref{f3}) for which the considered estimate is sharp.
-All corresponding subspaces up to coordinate symmetries may be obtained from the matrix
+Solving the system \eqref{eq:1} for $X = Y = Z = 1$, it is possible to construct matrices for which the estimate considered in the hypothesis turns into equality.
+All the~corresponding $96$ subspaces (in terms of Formulation \ref{f3}) may be obtained from the one given by the matrix